Conferences and Online Education

 Internal Medicine Board Review

 In the winter and spring, we hold a 1-2 hour board review course on Monday afternoons after resident conference.
-Here we have specialists cover the main topics in their expertise area, using the MKSAP as a guide.
+Here we have specialists cover the main topics in their expertise area and also cover basic test-taking skills, and general medicine topics in detail.

 Other Internal Medicine Conferences (weekly)